 - Development of tourism sector.

-Contrary to some studies that claim that one of the unresolved issues in Spain is the problem of reconciliation, eight out of ten (83%) foreigners living here believe that their well-being has improved, including due to the ability to harmonize work and family life.
-As a result, 62 percent decided to stay longer in the country.
+Contrary to some studies that claim that one of the unresolved issues in Spain is the problem of reconciliation, 8 out of 10 (83%) foreigners living here believe that their well-being has improved due to the ability to harmonize work and family life.
+As a result, 62% decided to stay longer in the country.

 According to the Organization for Economic Cooperation and Development, the best autonomous community to live in Spain is the Basque Country.
-Navarra and Madrid are the two cities in second place of, and Cantabria is in third.
+Navarra and Madrid are in second place and Cantabria is in third.

-On the other hand, Spain is not considered a country for career advancement or financial well-being: only a quarter of workers claim that Spain is the right choice.
-The economic aspect is not particularly attractive as the average income of € 36 000 (US $ 41 000) is at a relatively low level compared to the € 67 000 (US $ 76 000) average worldwide.
-Several factors hinder creation of financial well-being in Spain.
+On the other hand, Spain is not considered a country for career advancement or financial well-being; only a quarter of workers claim that Spain is the right choice.
+The economic aspect is not particularly attractive as the average income of € 36 000 (US $ 41 000) is relatively low compared to the € 67 000 (US $ 76 000) average worldwide.
+Several factors hinder financial well-being in Spain:

 - Country unity is determined by the independence movement in Catalonia.